P. J. Walker: Indianapolis Colts

 On May 3, 2017, Walker was signed by the Indianapolis Colts as an undrafted free agent.
-He was waived on September 2, 2017 and was signed to the Colts' practice squad the next day.
+He was waived on September 2, 2017, and was signed to the Colts' practice squad the next day.
 He signed a reserve/future contract with the Colts on January 1, 2018.
 On September 1, 2018, Walker was waived by the Colts and was signed to the practice squad the next day.
 He spent time on and off the Colts practice squad before being released on December 26, 2018, but was re-signed three days later.
 He signed a reserve/future contract on January 13, 2019.
 On August 31, 2019, Walker was waived and signed to the practice squad the next day, only to be released two days later.

 Houston Roughnecks

-In October 2019, Walker was drafted by the newly formed XFL for the 2020 season.
+In October 2019, Walker was drafted by the newly-formed XFL for the 2020 season.
 The Pittsburgh Steelers called the XFL office to ask if they could sign Walker in October 2019, but was blocked as he was already under contract with the league.
-He was then allocated to the Houston Roughnecks prior to the 2020 XFL Draft.
+He was then allocated to the Houston Roughnecks prior to the 2020 XFL draft.

 In the Roughnecks' first game against the Los Angeles Wildcats, Walker tossed four touchdowns, helping the team win a 37–17 victory.
 He was named the league's first ever Star of the Week for his performance.

 Walker's final game of the 2020 campaign was marked by some controversy after, while his team was leading the Seattle Dragons 32–23, he mistakenly kneeled on fourth down at his own 21-yard-line with three seconds remaining on the clock – officials either failed to notice or refused to deal with Walker's palpable timing error and declared the game over, thus depriving Seattle the opportunity to score a touchdown and potential three-point conversion to tie the game.
 The league later admitted it was a mistake, but declared that the result would stand.

 On March 20, 2020, the season was canceled due to the COVID-19 pandemic.
 Walker finished the 2020 season with a 5–0 record, 1,338 passing yards and 15 touchdowns with four interceptions.
 He led the league in both passing touchdowns and passing yards.
-He was placed on the reserve/other league list after signing with the Panthers in March, which was later terminated after the league had fully suspended operations on April 10, 2020.
+He was placed on the reserve/other league list after signing with the Carolina Panthers in March, which was later terminated after the league had fully suspended operations on April 10, 2020.